A student learns about environmental engineering lab equipment from Professor Sajad Hamidi (at left).

 What will you do as an environmental engineer?
 You’ll design, develop, and work with systems that:

 If you want to use your science and math expertise to protect public health and the environment, becoming an environmental engineer might be the right career for you.

 Today’s environmental challenges are tougher than ever.
-That’s one reason the demand for environmental engineers is so high.
-According to the US Department of Labor, environmental engineering jobs are predicted to grow 12 percent nationally: almost twice as much as all other occupations and three times more than other engineering areas.
+That’s one reason there is demand for well-qualified environmental engineers.
+According to the US Department of Labor, environmental engineering jobs are predicted to grow 8 percent nationally from 2016 to 2026.

-Environmental engineering jobs won't just be growing in Pennsylvania.
-Strong growth is also predicted in California, New York, Florida, and Texas, making this a career that can take you almost anywhere you want to go.
+Environmental engineering jobs won’t just be growing in Pennsylvania.
+Growth is also predicted in California, Florida, Nevada, Colorado, South Dakota, Oregon and other states, making this a career that can take you almost anywhere you want to go.

 Deep environmental expertise.
 IUP has decades of expertise with environmental science and technology.
 From Marcellus shale, to environmental health, to sustainability, we’re on the leading edge.
 As an environmental engineering major, you’ll learn from IUP experts in biology, chemistry, geoscience, geography, physics, safety and health, and other disciplines.
 Industry experts serve as advisors for our program to keep it focused on current trends and the concepts you’ll need to know to succeed.